-- the proposal covers an interesting and fundable topic for the national research - the national consortium would be eligible for funding (depending on national funding rules) - If you wish, you may submit a short proposal abstract (including a short project outline, intended consortium partners/ countries) until one month before the deadline for a first check to the office@celticnext.eu - NEW: for projects with participation from SWEDEN: To speed up the process the Swedish funding agency VINNOVA proposes an early feedback channel to speed up funding decision after labelling.
+- the proposal covers an interesting and fundable topic for the national research - the national consortium would be eligible for funding (depending on national funding rules) - If you wish, you may submit a short proposal abstract (including a short project outline, intended consortium partners/ countries) until one month before the deadline for a first check to the office@celticnext.eu.

 When this is confirmed by your national authority, a national funding application should be submitted to the national funding authorities as early as possible.
-Some countries require a national funding application at the same time as the Celtic-NEXT application - please check with your national authorities.
+Some countries require a national funding application at the same time as the CELTIC-NEXT application - please check with your national authorities.